Activity resources featured below are free to download and print.

-The following activities allow both younger and older people to reflect on their individual experiences over the last few months as well as think about a different generation.
+The following activities allow both younger and older people to reflect on their individual experiences during the pandemic as well as think about a different generation.

-Activity 3 – Three activities about the past, present and future:
+Activity 3 – Thinking about past, present and future

 The following activities allow both younger and older people to creatively explore the climate emergency.